-Making business profits is one of the core factors that define how successful a business is.
+Making business profit is one of the core factors that define how successful a business is.
 It’s not only the backbone of the business but also the substance that provokes business growth.
 The bigger it gets, the more countless advantages it has to be the top competitor among other rivals in the market.

 The money spent elsewhere, not on the critical focus of the company, and bankruptcy after a couple of weeks of uprising sales are the severe issues that must be taken into account.

-Business profits tip #1: Make progress
+Tip #1: Make progress

 Don’t let the profit be passive in a corner doing nothing.
 Remember when opening a business, it’s not about holding a consistent position but expanding it.